Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### loadAnnotationsWithDocInfo

 Load annotations simultaneous with document information.
-Do not let the user into the document until the annotations are loaded
+Prevents the user from viewing the document until the annotations are loaded.

 Default value: `false`

 ### displayAnnotationModifyDate

-Display an annotation modified date instead of the creation date throughout AEV.
+Display an annotation modified date instead of the creation date throughout Enterprise Viewer.

 Default value: `false`